-Following the usual practice, the US Mint offered the 1999 Proof Silver Eagle for collectors.
+Following the usual practice, the US Mint offered the 1999 Proof Silver Eagle (Buy on eBay) for collectors.
 These coins were struck with a high quality cameo proof finish and limited to 550,000 coins.
 The offering price for the coins was $24.
 The US Mint sold out the entire authorized mintage, although the final count is slightly lower due to adjustments.

 Despite the higher mintages of this year, collectors of certified coins will have some difficultly obtaining perfect graded proof coins in PCGS and NGC holders.
 MS 70 graded coins are a difficult find in NGC holders and do not exist in PCGS holders.